-11. Local Lettings Policies
+Local Lettings Policies

-11.1 Where there is a new build scheme, a local lettings policy is usually in place, which sets out the eligibility criteria for accessing these homes.
+3.41 Where there is a new build scheme, a local lettings policy is usually in place, which sets out the eligibility criteria for accessing these homes.
 For example, where homes are located near a hospital, then the Local Lettings policy may award additional priority to customers who are currently working within the NHS.
 Some local lettings policies award a percentage of lets to customers who are working or set clear criteria around local connection arrangements.
-All local lettings policies are implemented in consultation with the Local Authority The majority of local lettings policies are implemented by the Local authority as part of the nomination agreement process, but on occasions the local lettings policy may indicate that the lettings will all be made via MyThirteen.
+All local lettings policies are implemented in consultation with the Local Authority The majority of local lettings policies are implemented by the Local authority as part of the nomination agreement process, but on occasions the local lettings policy may indicate that the lettings will all be made via

+MyThirteen.
 Where this approach is taken it will be clear on all adverts for these schemes.
 There will be a clear rationale for a local lettings policy being needed and will be reviewed annually.

-12. Mutual Exchange
+Mutual Exchange

-12.1 Tenants will be encouraged to register on a mutual exchange scheme to maximise their opportunities for a suitable move.
+3.42 Tenants are encouraged to register on a mutual exchange scheme to maximise their opportunities for a suitable move.
 This will be through House exchange.
-Further details of how the scheme operates is available on our website www.thirteengroup.co.uk
+Further details of how the scheme operates is available on our website: swap your home.